KhaiTrinh/CECS453FinalProject/README.md

 <!--Teamwork-->
 <h3> Teamwork makes the Dreamwork </h3>
-<p> Since we only had a week and a half to make this to plan and design, teamwork was definitely one of the key factors of getting it done in time My partner and I would always keep each other updated with the updates that we've down with the code.
+<p> Since we only had a week and a half to make this, teamwork was definitely one of the key factors of getting it done in time.
+My partner and I would always keep each other updated with the updates that we've done.
 We would also get on call to explain the code that we added, so that we would both be on the same page. </p>

 <!--Downloading Images to Load on ImageViews-->
 <h3> Loading Images through URL </h3>
-<p> We used another third party library called Picasso to handle the images.
+<p> We used another third party library called Picasso to handle the loading of images.
 In this project we used a recycler view to display each image that the user uploads.
 We use the Picasso library to download the image from the url given, and place it in our onBindViewHolder() in which binds the view holder with the image. </p>

 <!--Firebase-->
 <h3> Firebase </h3>
 <p> My partner and I really enjoyed how user-friendly Firebase was.
-It took us a few days to understand what we needed to do with firebase in respect to our app's objective </p>
+It took us a few days to understand what we needed to do with firebase in respect to our app's objective, but still was an enjoyable experience</p>

 <!--Storage-->
 <h4> Firebase Storage </h4>